npeshekncsu/st558-project2/Readme.md

 }
 ```

-### 1.3.3 Get air quality and weather metrics based on country, state and city
+### 1.3.3 Get air quality and weather metrics based on country, state and city function

 Function returns air quality based on the `country`, `state` and `city`.

 If `city` is not provided, random sample of the size `sample_size` will
 be chosen from the cities which belong to the `state`.

-If
-`weather_metrics = TRUE` in addition to air quality metrics, weather
+If `weather_metrics = TRUE` in addition to air quality metrics, weather
 metrics like, temperature, humidity, wind speed and pressure will be
 returned.

-Functions returns data frame in `tibble` format with following columns:
+Function returns data frame in `tibble` format with following columns:

 - `country`
 - `state`